mundia416/Once/README.md

 # once
-a library that makes it easier to implement code that should only ever run once in the apps entire lifetime
+a library that makes it easier to implement code that should only ever run once in the apps entire lifetime or when the app is updated

 ## Usage